NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 (2) Calculation of the top-heaviness ratio (O2/O1)

-(**) cropping.py can be referenced if code is needed to either shift the grid of your data or to crop your data to a specified region

 As a module of the MDTF code package, all scripts of this package can be found under ``mdtf/MDTF_$ver/diagnostics/top_heaviness_ratio``